Description

 She carries Ann Richards in her spine.
 Barbara Jordan in her voice.
 Molly Ivins in her nerve.
 Three Texas women who had the audacity to conquer rooms built to contain them.
 Dottie is what they made possible.

-Three women who had the audacity to conquer.
-Dottie is what they made possible.
-Dottie carries these women not as a monument.
+Three icons.
+One collective legacy.
+Dottie carries them not as a monument.
 As a mandate.

 From Wound to Worth